MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

 >[!Note]
-For more information, see the Create a Management Agent Run Profile in FIM Help.
+For more information, see the Create a Management Agent Run Profile in MIM Help.

 >[!Important]
  Verify that provisioning is enabled in your environment.
 You can do this by running the script, Using Windows PowerShell to Enable Provisioning (http://go.microsoft.com/FWLink/p/?LinkId=189660).

 ## Configuring the FIM Service